Separate Presidential Brigade: Further development

+Russian invasion of Ukraine

 To commemorate its 30th anniversary, the regiment was upgraded once more to a full brigade in 2022.
 As a result, two new battalions were added to the brigade's expanded order of battle, joined by a growing number of further battalions in the months following.
 The new raisings have made the brigade one of the largest in the Ukrainian Ground Forces.

 The 210th Special Purpose Infantry Battalion used body cameras to film the 2024 BBC documentary Enemy in the Woods, in which they keep the Russians from seizing Kupiansk's railroads and using them to attack Kharkiv and Kyiv.

 At least the 21st battalion of the brigade was deployed in Donetsk Oblast in April 2024 to slow down the Russian offensive there.
 In September, two of its members explained to the Financial Times that Russian attack tactics had evolved to use smaller infantry units, less vulnerable to drones, and that the Ukrainians could do little against Russian glide bombs.